mossbanay/Psychology-3-4/Glossary.md

 Examples include:
 - In an experiment looking at the difficulty of two video game levels, participants are asked to play both levels taking a short break between.
 However when playing level 1, the participants sat only 3m away from the tv, while when playing level they sat 6m away from the tv.
 The mean score for level 1 was higher than the mean score for level 2.
 However, the distance that the participants sat from the tv is a confounding variable, and the experimenters have no way of telling to what degree sitting further away from the tv made.
 - If a repeated measures experimental design has been used but proper counterbalancing wasn't used.

+### Corpus callosum

+A thick band/bridge of nerve tissue that connects the two hemispheres of the brain along the longitudinal fissure.

 ### Consciousness
 ##### See also state of consciousness